Table of Contents

 The Invoices report and Bad Debt report will also show a column breakdown for what tax rate and how much tax was collected on a per-invoice basis.

 To access reports in Jobber, click on the Management section from your navigation bar.

-Jobber doesn't sync tax names and rates into QBO or Xero.
+Jobber doesn't sync tax names and rates into QBO.
 During a sync, if the name doesn’t match, then Jobber looks for the first instance of that tax rate and tries to match to that value.

 This will come up as a warning on your Sync & Settings page — the invoice will still sync over, but will apply the next applicable tax with the same rate.